vizhub-core/vizhub-legacy/README.md

   - vizContent = instance of VizContent

 - Pages

   - HomePage = component that renders the page
   - page = 'HomePage'; page needs to match exactly component name
   - homePagePresenter = function that transforms input data to page inputs
   - homePagePresented = returned value from presenter

+- Database
+  - collectionName = name of the MongoDB collection
+  - collection = return value from Mongo driver `.collection()`

 ## Production